 Who is most at risk?

+Not everyone who gets the flu is at the same level of risk.
 Over 90% of flu related deaths occur in people over 65 years of age.
 However, of these, the vast majority have preexisting conditions such as chronic bronchitis, emphysema, heart disease or conditions which significantly compromise their immune function.
 Maintaining a high level of health as we age counts for a lot!

 How well does the vaccine work?